 2 tablespoons finely grated fresh ginger

-Preheat oven to 350 degrees and lightly oil and flour a standard bundt pan or two 6-mold giant muffin tins (to make individual cakes).
+Preheat oven to 350o and lightly oil and flour a standard bundt pan or two 6-mold giant muffin tins (to make individual cakes).

 Prepare the sauce by combining all the ingredients in a heavy sauce pan over medium heat.
 Bring sauce to a boil, uncovered.
 Cover, reduce heat to low and cook until dried apricots are soft, about 25 minutes.

 Remove cover and continue to cook until the sauce thickens slightly.
 Set aside to cool.